Pogues' "Fairytale of New York" is a cultural touchstone for many Irish immigrants in the US. It's more than just a

 I would imagine if you found yourself working on a scaffold in the city and you’re longing for Christmas with the folks from home, the imagery of the fictitious NYPD choir singing “Galway Bay” and snippets of the old Irish drinking ballad “The Rare Old Mountain Dew” added salt to the wound of an aching immigrant heart.
 I’ve seen many a hardened middle-aged man cry when the tune plays in a bar.

-Joe Cleary, a lecturer of the National University of Ireland, Maynooth, said that the song told the story of the reality of Irish emigration and what lay behind the American Dream.
+Joe Cleary, a lecturer of the National University of Ireland, Maynooth, said that the song told the story of the reality of Irish immigration and what lay behind the American Dream.

 He wrote, “With the exception of Joyce's 'The Dead' or Patrick Kavanagh's 'Advent,' no work of the 20th-century Irish imagination has managed to illuminate a particular sense of Christmas so well as that song has done … It is at once a twisted love song, an emigrant ballad, and an anthem to the capital city of the 20th century.
 And it is perhaps for that reason that it is the only ‘Christmas classic’ that one can hear without wincing in July."